abarisyerlikaya/Cache-Buffer-Simulation/README.md

 # Cache-Buffer-Simulation

 Implementation of a cache buffer simulation by doubly linked list.
 Programmed in C.
-Screenshots from running of the program for an input file is below the wiki tab.

 What does the program do: